Electric Grid Resilience

 Preventing Outages While Enhancing the Resilience of the Electric Grid

-North Carolina is working to enhance the electric grid’s resilience through the U.S. Department of Energy’s Grid Resilience State/Tribal Formula Grant Program (Section 40101d).
+North Carolina is improving the electric grid’s resilience through the U.S. Department of Energy’s Grid Resilience State/Tribal Formula Grants Program (Section 40101d).
 Authorized by the Bipartisan Infrastructure Law, Section 40101d provides $2.3 billion in formula grants over five years to States and Tribes to modernize, strengthen and improve resilience of the electric grid against natural disasters and disruptive events.

 For the first two years of the grant, North Carolina received approximately $18.4 million and plans to administer funding to subawardees following a competitive proposal selection.
 Selected projects will reduce the likelihood and consequences of grid failure due to natural disasters.